cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 Follow OS installation steps, being sure to include:
 * Install SSH Server
 * Import SSH key
 * No snaps are necessary
 Then stop the VM
-Remove the USB drive
+Delete the USB drive so the bootloader will not stop for a prompt.
 Start the VM, noting the IP Address printed after login Delete the contents of /etc/machine-id but dont delete the file.
 On your host, copy the mount script:
 `cat vm-prep/pbcopy.txt | pbcopy`
 ssh to the ip of your VM  using your favorite terminal.
-Clear the contents of etc/machine-id but keep the file paste into your new terminal
+Clear the contents of etc/machine-id but keep the file
+paste into your new terminal
 ```
 chmod 775 mount-share.sh
 sudo ./mount-share.sh